 Where is the location for the U.S. passengers from the Diamond Princess cruise ship?

 All COVID-19 cases in repatriated U.S. citizens from the Diamond Princess are grouped together.

 What is the most recent traffic for the dashboard?

-Feature requests per day on the dashboard have grown from about 200 million in late January to 1.2 billion daily requests in early March.
+Feature requests per day on the dashboard have grown from about 200 million in late January to over 4 billion daily requests in April.
 A “feature request” represents the number of times visitors have accessed the underlying data while visiting the dashboard.

 Does the dashboard have data on age, gender, nationality, and other demographic information?